Aidan-OS/Mochi40/README.md

 # Mochi40
 A 40% keyboard with an OLED and rotary encoder.

-Files are still not ready for production (and have not been tested as a result) so hold tight!
+Files found on this GitHub should be fully functional.
+For more information come reach out [on my discord](https://discord.gg/kkPBkA3x4q)